 There are two key concepts to grasp here, people--the value of data, and where to put it.
-I used to tell people (correctly, mind you) to first figure out what is out
+I used to tell people (correctly, mind you) to first figure out what

 Once you create a value hierarchy, you can then start to think about tactical things such as, is the data on the most appropriate asset or not.
 If you value your engineering work in process higher than your contact management system, then why is the code data sitting on JBODs scattered around the building while the corporate ACT database is sitting on four tons of heavy iron?